Updated September 2017

 for its stunningly low price and impressively high functionality — and because it is half the price of the Timbuk2 Classic

 , and only six points lower on our overall scoring.
-Check out this bag, it is not the most formal for business use, but it has some of the better organizational features in this review, the cotton canvas handles like a pair of soft sweatpants, and the price is just stunning.
+It is not the most formal for business use, but it has impressive organizational features, the cotton canvas handles like a pair of soft sweatpants, and the price is just stunning.

 Read full review: Mobile Edge ECO